 Tomato paste is very concentrated and recipes, therefore, tend to use it in small amounts.
 When substituting it for tomato puree, add a little water and/or olive oil and mix well to thin out the texture.
 Make sure only to add a little at a time so as not to make it overly watery.

-If you find the mixture isn’t combining well, simmering gently on a low heat whilst mixing can help bind the ingredients until you achieve a thickness equivalent to that of tomato puree.
+If you find the mixture isn’t combining well, simmering gently on low heat whilst mixing can help bind the ingredients until you achieve a thickness equivalent to that of tomato puree.
 You’ll want to use slightly less paste than you would puree to account for the difference in flavor intensity.

 3. Pizza Sauce

 Pizza sauce is an umbrella term for all manner of different tomato-based sauces, which vary according to recipe or brand.
 Generally, tomato sauces are made up of chopped tomatoes, tomato sauces, and/or paste and additional seasonings such as chopped onions, garlic, bay leaf, and basil.

 This kind of rich sauce is often spread onto a pizza base before adding cheese but is also used in a variety of different dipping sauces and salsas.
 It can also be used in many meat or pasta-based recipes.

-Once again, using pizza sauce as a tomato puree substitute will vary based on the individual sauce that you have.
+Once again, using pizza sauce as a substitute will vary based on the individual sauce that you have.
 Take into account the herbs and seasonings it contains when trying to achieve your desired flavor.